 Movie Plot – Star Wars: Episode V – The Empire Strikes Back (1980): The Empire attacks the Rebels on the ice planet Hoth, which forces them to evacuate.
-Luke Skywalker takes another route to begin his Jedi training with Master Yoda.
+Luke Skywalker (Mark Hamill) takes another route to begin his Jedi training with Master Yoda.
 His friends are looking for aid on a planet Bespin while being pursued by the empire.

 Director: Irvin Kershner